 - threatened property damage or bodily injury online or on the phone,

 - or taunted them with offense language trying to provoke an aggressive response

 The current or prior intimate relationship is what triggers a domestic violence enhancement to this charge.
 Included in this is a mandatory arrest and protection order that substantially complicate the situation.
 Not being able to have any contact or even return home in some situations can create unnecessary hurdles.

 What's the Sentence for DV Harassment in Denver?

 Each domestic violence harassment case in Colorado is unique.
 The outcome depends on the facts of the situation.
 Harassment is at minimum a petty offense in Denver, Jefferson, and Douglas County, potentially resulting in:

 - a county jail sentence of up to 6 months,

 - fines of $50 - $750,

 - an extended restraining order

 However, if the harassment is done due to the person's race, color, or religion, a class 1 misdemeanor applies.
-This can as much as triple the county jail sentence and result in a maximum fine of $5K.
+This can as much as double the county jail sentence and result in a maximum fine of $1K.